 CARE.
 Dedicated to ending poverty saving lives & achieving social justice.

 Doctors Without Borders.
-Comprised mainly of doctors and health workers providing assistance to populations in distress and victims of;disasters and armed conflict.
+Comprised mainly of doctors and health workers providing assistance to populations in distress and victims of disaster and armed conflict.

 International Medical Corps.
-Assists those in urgent need providing first response health care and health care-related emergency services.
+Assists those in urgent need providing first response health care and health-related emergency services.

 Islamic Relief Worldwide.
 Independent humanitarian and development organization with a presence in over 40 countries across the globe.

 International Rescue Committee (IRC).
-Humanitarian relief and development organization founded at the request of Albert Einstein.
-Offers emergency aid and assistance to persons displaced by war, persecution or natural disaster.
+Humanitarian organization founded at the request of Albert Einstein.
+Offers emergency assistance to persons displaced by war, persecution or natural disaster.

 International Federation of the Red Cross and Red Crescent Societies.
 Carries out relief operations to assist victims of disasters combined with development work.

 Oxfam International.
 Works to create solutions for poverty using sustainable development programs, public education, campaigns, advocacy, and humanitarian assistance.

 Refugees International.
 Advocates for lifesaving assistance and protection for displaced people and promotes solutions to displacement crises.

 World Jewish Relief.
 British Jewish community humanitarian agency Jewish poverty, primarily in the former Soviet Union.